 Yet, compared with other conflicts, social liberation is the most difficult of all to achieve, beside which national liberation is a divertissement.
-For class struggle implies not merely collective action but the breaking down of that sequence of events ingrained in an administrative bureaucracy, exactly the feature of state communism that most repelled those to whom the fascist appealed.
-Even the mass-murder camps of Hitler's Germany were run by an established civil service that settled into a routine which, given time, might have introduced competitive examinations and birth-day honours.
+For class struggle implies not merely collective action but the breaking down of that sequence of events ingrained in our society as command-and-obey.
+Any form of social protest may be useful as an attempt to destroy this sequence, which saps the lifeblood of mankind and makes it possible for the few to govern the many.